 The fossil fuels people use frequently in their daily lives and in manufacturing and industry – for example, coal, natural gas and petroleum – have a high concentration of carbon.
 A fossil-based fuel burns hot and is capable of producing energy in significant amounts.
 Windmills and waterwheels were the available energy supply for early industrial processes, but the advent of fossil fuels was the driving force behind the Industrial Revolution.

 Automobiles and trucks began using internal combustion engines, and the demand for fossil fuels in the form of gas and diesel oil increased.
 Fossil fuels also play a large role in generating electricity.
 Additionally, tar is a byproduct of petroleum extraction, and road construction depends on tar's availability.

 Six Crystal Groups

+Minerals come in a wide variety of shapes and sizes.
 The six crystal groups define the properties of a mineral.
 All minerals have some of these properties, which include color, crystal, fracture, hardness, luster, specific gravity and tenacity.
 Some minerals might deviate from one or more of these groups, but there are limits of tolerance that come into play when defining a mineral.

 Organic Minerals and Mineraloids

 One mineraloid is mercury, which has no crystal structure because it is a liquid.
 Another is opal, which lacks a chemical formula and crystal structure.
-Because they lack vital elements of classification for minerals, minerologists classify them as mineraloids.
+Because they lack vital elements of classification for minerals, mineralogists classify them as mineraloids.

 There is one other unique category, and that is the organic mineral.
 Although by definition a mineral is inorganic, several natural and rare organic substances have a distinctive chemical formula.
 The best example of this is whewellite.